Tickets

 $40-$0

-Join The Worcester Chorus plus instrumentalists and soloists from Greater Worcester for this world premiere of the late Brian Story’s work.
-Inspired by Nkeiru Okoye’s song cycle “Songs of Harriet Tubman”, Story’s work uses speeches, newspaper articles, and sections from Douglass’ autobiography to portray Douglass’ life story.
+Join The Worcester Chorus, the New England Repertory Orchestra, and soloist Markel Reed, under the baton of Cailin Marcel Manson for this world premiere of the late Brian Story’s work.
+Inspired by Nkeiru Okoye’s song cycle “Songs of Harriet Tubman,” Story’s work uses speeches, newspaper articles, and sections from Douglass’ autobiography to portray Douglass’ life story.

 “In his journey from enslaved young man to internationally renowned activist, Frederick Douglass (1818-1895) has been a source of inspiration and hope for millions.
 His brilliant words and brave actions continue to shape the ways that we think about race, democracy, and the meaning of freedom.